Roku, Inc.: 2019–2022: Growth

-2023–present: Advertising focus
+2023–present: Advertising focus and proposed purchase by Fox Corporation

 In April 2023, online publisher The Drum reported that Roku was partnering with grocery delivery service Instacart to build tools to measure the effectiveness of brand advertising on the Roku platform.
 In particular, the partnership involved "linking" of Roku's proprietary viewership data to Instacart's sales data, and thereby informing brand advertisers when their streaming ads on Roku yield purchases on Instacart.
 That same month, Roku was reported to have topped the "CTV open programmatic ad traffic in North America" with nearly 50% market share, after falling by 4% over the preceding year.
 The company was also reported to have formed advertising partnerships with Best Buy, Cox Automotive, DoorDash, Kroger, Shopify, Spotify and Walmart.
 Additionally, Roku had partnered with Adobe, Analytic Partners, Ipsos MMA, IRI, Microsoft and Nielsen to gather insights towards measuring ad effectiveness in the broader internet environment.

 In September 2023, a market study by Beachfront Marketing found that Roku had the largest share, nearly 40%, of connected TV ad impressions in the first half of the year.
 Later, in November 2023, Roku announced a partnership with app monetization platform Unity to assist performance-based advertising on the Roku platform.

 In April 2024, Roku announced new partnerships with iSpot for ad measurement and The Trade Desk for ad targeting.
 Roku was also in an ad targeting partnership with Target by this time.
 That same month, CNN and The Verge reported that 576,000 Roku accounts were compromised in a cyberattack based on credential stuffing.
 This followed a previous security breach for the company earlier in the year affecting 15,000 accounts.
 According to Roku, hackers were able to make purchases on the Roku platform in fewer than 400 cases, and were not able to gain access to sensitive financial information.
 The company said that it was reversing charges and refunding all affected accounts.
 It also announced rolling out two-factor authentication across all Roku accounts to prevent such incidents in future.